Mahmoud1922/binary-solver/README.md

 # binary-solver

 A while ago I was introduced to binary puzzles: (https://www.binarypuzzle.com) but while solving some "very hard" puzzles I noticed there is no way to proceed.
 My guess was multiple solutions exist for these puzzles.
 To prove that I wrote this program.
-A part of the code is hijacked from somewhere, I do not remeber where anymore!
+A part of the code for drawing the grid is hijacked from (https://github.com/techwithtim/Sudoku-GUI-Solver/blob/master/GUI.py).

 The solver employs some heuristics as well as an SMT solver as last resort.